hanggrian/IIT-CS425/assignments/homework1_3.md

 | Joy | 104 | **224** | Hout Bay |
 | Nino | 110 | **168** | Fish Hoek |

+## Problem 25

-## 25. Make a view called 'Bookings' which hides the `Deposit` value (i.e. only has the other 3 attributes).
+> Make a view called 'Bookings' which hides the `Deposit` value (i.e. only has the other 3 attributes).

 ```sql
 CREATE VIEW Bookings AS SELECT `SID`, `BID`, `Day` FROM Reserves;